Comparing Sequential Forecasters: Anytime-Valid Inference for Average Forecast Score Differentials

-The specific choice of the uniform boundary $u$ controls the tightness of the CS across time, and the extensive list of choices for $u$ is covered in detail in \citet{howard2021timeuniform}.
-While the simplest uniform boundaries are given as a linear function of the intrinsic time, curved uniform boundaries can produce CSs that are tighter across time.
-Here, we focus on two curved boundaries, applicable to both Theorems~\ref{thm:hoeffding} and \ref{thm:main}: the \emph{polynomial stitching boundary} and the \emph{conjugate-mixture (CM) boundary}.
+The specific choice of the uniform boundary $u$ controls the tightness of the CS across time, and an extensive list of choices for $u$ is covered in detail in \citet{howard2021timeuniform}.
+While the simplest uniform boundaries are given as linear functions of the intrinsic time~\citep{howard2020chernoff}, curved uniform boundaries can produce CSs that are tighter across time.
+Here, we focus on a type of curved boundaries called the conjugate-mixture boundary; another option, called the polynomial stitching boundary, is also discussed in Section~\ref{sec:stitching}.
+Either boundary type is applicable to both Theorems~\ref{thm:hoeffding} and~\ref{thm:main}.

-First, the polynomial stitched boundary provides a closed-form bound on the difference in estimated and actual forecast score differentials.
-It is constructed by finding a smooth analytical upper bound on a sequence of linear uniform bounds across different timesteps.
-The polynomial stitched boundary, which we denote as $u_\alpha^\mathrm{S}(v)$, asymptotically grows with $O(\sqrt{v \log\log v})$ rate, matching the form of the law of the iterated logarithm (LIL).
-For example, the 95\% CS for $\Delta_t$ is given as follows (assuming $|\hat\delta_t - \delta_t| \leq 2$ for all $t \geq 1$):